HushHrush/Assignment/README.md

 ## Usage
 git clone the repository ----
-or else download spark_app.py and and taks folder
+or else download spark_app.py and and files from tasks branch (task1 , task2 and so on)
 ### Command Line Interface

 The application provides a command line interface (CLI) to process the datasets and generate the required outputs.